laymonage/slides-student-maintainer/slides.md

 </v-switch>

 <!--
 This year, Django still participated in GSoC.
-Last year in particular, we had four projects, compared to two when I did mine in 2019.
+Last year in particular (point), we had four projects, compared to two when I did mine in 2019.
 Different projects with different mentors and different areas of Django to improve.

 And now, you no longer have to be a university student to join.